cartographer-project/cartographer_ros/docs/source/getting_involved.rst

 Cartographer is developed in the open and allows anyone to contribute to the project.
 There are multiple ways to get involved!

-Twice a month, the project hosts "Open House Hangouts" sessions that are essentially meetings open to everyone to join in.
-The call typically recaps the recent and ongoing development around Cartographer and Cartographer ROS.
-The developers are then open to questions from the community, this is a great time to ask about contribution ideas.
-If you don't feel like talking or being seen, you are free to join anyway and skulk!
-The slides are also made available after each session but there is no video recording.

-If you want to stay tuned with announcements (such as new major releases or new open house sessions), you can join `the Cartographer mailing list`_ although you can not interact with this mailing list anymore.
+If you want to stay tuned with announcements (such as new major releases), you can join `the Cartographer mailing list`_ although you can not interact with this mailing list anymore.

 .. _the Cartographer mailing list: https://groups.google.com/forum/#!forum/google-cartographer

-If you think you've found an issue in Cartographer, you are welcome to open a `GitHub issue`_ but don't forget to provide a way to reproduce your bug!
+If you think you've found an issue in Cartographer, you are welcome to open a `GitHub issue`_.
-Typically, join a ``.bag`` and a link to a fork of the ``cartographer_ros`` repository containing your configuration and launch files.

 .. _GitHub issue: https://github.com/cartographer-project/cartographer/issues